-An Industrial Postdoc project is a business-oriented research project, lasting one to three years and carried out in a company by a researcher who has gained a PhD degree within the last five years.
+An Industrial Postdoc project is a business-oriented research project, lasting one to three years and carried out in a private or public company by a researcher who has gained a PhD degree within the last five years.
 The project includes a significant high quality of research at an academic level that calls for a person with PhD competences.
 In addition, the project must have a clear focus on the business-related development of the company with a direct or indirect business-related significance and impact in the short or long term.
+The Innovation Fund funds part of the companys salary expenses for the post.doc candidate, among other things.